santif/ex_fix/README.md

 This is a work in progress.
 Here is a list of some pending tasks, PRs are welcome.

+- Session Logon with `ResetSeqNumFlag=Y`.
+- Multiple hosts configuration, for failover
 - Application level:
   - Dictionary based message parse/validation/serialization
   - Automatic generation of parser/validator/serializer from XML dictionary file
   - Repeating groups
 - FIX session acceptor
-- Multiple hosts configuration, for failover
 - Session scheduling (integration with 3rd party job management libraries)
 - etc.